mkocaoglu/mkocaoglu.github.io/_pages/about.md

 News
 ======
+<span style="color:red"> New! </span> I am looking for PhD students to start in Fall-22, who are enthusiastic and motivated to do fundamental research in causal inference, causal discovery with applications in machine learning and reinforcement learning.
+Please see the "Prospective" tab for more.
+The candidates should be familiar with or motivated to learn fundemantal mathematical topics such as probability theory, linear algebra, information theory, graph theory, learning theory and basic statistics/estimation theory.
+Please apply via Purdue admission page and mention my name in your application.

 <span style="color:red"> New! </span> We are organizing a AAAI Workshop on the Information-Theoretic Methods for Causal Inference and Discovery!
 Submit your papers at the intersection of causal inference/discovery, information theory and machine learning.
 See the [workshop website](https://sites.google.com/view/itci22) for more details and submission instructions.

-<span style="color:red"> New! </span> Our paper titled "Entropic Causal Inference: Identifiability for Trees and Complete Graphs" is accepted at the ICML-21 Workshop on Information-Theoretic Methods for Rigorous, Responsible, and Reliable Machine Learning - [ITR3](https://sites.google.com/view/itr3).
+Our paper titled "Entropic Causal Inference: Identifiability for Trees and Complete Graphs" is accepted at the ICML-21 Workshop on Information-Theoretic Methods for Rigorous, Responsible, and Reliable Machine Learning - [ITR3](https://sites.google.com/view/itr3).

-<span style="color:red"> New! </span> Our paper titled "Conditionally Independent Data Generation" is accepted at UAI'21, preprint is available [here](https://www.auai.org/uai2021/pdf/uai2021.768.preliminary.pdf).
+Our paper titled "Conditionally Independent Data Generation" is accepted at UAI'21, preprint is available [here](https://www.auai.org/uai2021/pdf/uai2021.768.preliminary.pdf).

 I will be teaching a research course on causality called Probabilistic Causal Inference in Fall'21.
 It is open to anyone with a background in probability theory.
 Reach out to me if you are in Purdue and are interested to take it.
 See the course website and syllabus [here](https://www.muratkocaoglu.com/ece695).